willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Therefore, we quantified the recruitment rate ($I$) as the ingrowth of new individuals into the adult population, defined as those with a DBH exceeding 12.7 cm.
 The quantity $I$ encompasses the processes of fecundity, dispersal, growth, and survival up to reaching the size threshold.
 Similar to growth and survival, the count of ingrowth individuals ($I$) reaching the 12.7 cm size threshold depends on the time interval between measurements.
-Therefore, we introduce two parameters to control the potential number of recruited individuals.
 We introduce two parameters to control the potential number of recruited individuals: $\phi$, determining the annual ingrowth rate per square meter, and $\rho$, denoting the annual survival probability of each ingrowth individual:

 $$